 The admission arrangements for all pupils are in accordance with national legislation, including the Equality Act 2010.
 This includes children with any level of SEN; those with Education, Health and Care Plans and those without.
 On admission, parents/carers are asked to inform the school of any special needs their child may have.
 This is noted on the admission form in the child's individual folder.
-Pre-school settings will meet with the School SENCo and/or Early Years Co-ordinator regarding children with SEND who currently have individual targets or external agency support.
+Pre-school settings will meet with the School SENCo/Assistant SENCo regarding children with SEND who currently have individual targets or external agency support.